Skip to main content

 Maintaining Security Visibility

 While optimizing costs through advanced event selectors, maintaining comprehensive security visibility remains paramount.
-Ensure that your filtering strategy captures all events that could indicate security incidents.
+Ensure that your selection strategy captures all events that could indicate security incidents.
 Regular review and testing of your event selectors ensures that security monitoring capabilities remain effective as your environment evolves.

 Compliance Requirements Integration

 Different compliance frameworks have specific requirements for audit logging that must be considered when designing advanced event selectors.
 Map your compliance requirements to specific CloudTrail events and ensure that your advanced event selectors capture all necessary activities.
-Document your filtering decisions and maintain evidence that your logging strategy meets regulatory requirements.
+Document your selection decisions and maintain evidence that your logging strategy meets regulatory requirements.

 Incident Response Preparedness